Two-Screen/redis-pubsub/README.md

         channel.send({ greeting: 'Hello world!' });
     });

-Waiting for the `ready` event is optional.
-The converse is the `close` event.
+Waiting for the `connect` event is optional.
+The converse is the `end` event.

 Messages are serialized to JSON by default, so you can send regular objects across the wire.
 If this is undesirable, set the `raw` property: